Fried Green Tomatoes: Plot

 Frank arrives at Whistle Stop to kidnap his infant son, but an unseen assailant thwarts his attempt, and he is soon reported missing.
 About five years later, Frank's truck surfaces in a nearby river.
-Idgie becomes a suspect, having publicly threatened Frank for beating Ruth.
+Idgie becomes a suspect, having threatened Frank for beating Ruth.
 Sheriff Grady Kilgore detains both her and Big George, and Idgie rejects his offer to release her and pin Frank's supposed murder solely on Big George.
 During the subsequent trial, Reverend Scroggins provides false testimony that supports both Idgie's and Big George's alibis.
-Taking into account Frank's reputation for drunkenness and his body never being found, the judge rules his probable death as accidental and drops all charges against Idgie and Big George.
+Taking into account Frank's reputation for drunkenness and his body never being found, the judge rules his probable death as accidental and dismisses the case against Idgie and Big George.
 Shortly after the trial, Ruth is diagnosed with terminal cancer and soon dies.
 When trains stop running through Whistle Stop, the café closes, and the townsfolk drift away.

+While listening to Ninny's story and taking more and more pleasure in her company, Evelyn, inspired by the women in the story, starts acting more assertive in her own life.
+Instead of trying to save her marriage by employing traditionally "womanly" wiles and cooking Ed's kind of food, she begins dressing more casually, exercising, retaliating when people do her wrong in public, and altering the house to her taste.
+Ed, who has been ignoring her for sports on television, gets interested in her new ways and starts bringing her flowers.
+She finally tells Ed she is going to bring Ninny there to live with them, despite his opposition to the idea.

-Ninny concludes her story by revealing that Sipsey killed Frank by hitting him over the head with a cast-iron skillet and pushed his car into the river, and that Idgie convinced Big George to butcher and barbecue Frank's body, which they later served to Sheriff Curtis Smoot, who relentlessly investigated Frank's disappearance for years.
+When Evelyn goes to see Ninny, she finds out that Ninny's friend has died and she has left the nursing home.
+Evelyn drives to Whistle Stop and finds her sitting in the empty lot where her now-demolished house had stood.
+There, Ninny concludes her story by revealing that Sipsey killed Frank by hitting him over the head with a cast-iron skillet and pushed his car into the river, and that Idgie convinced Big George to butcher and barbecue Frank's body, which they later served to Sheriff Curtis Smoot, who relentlessly investigated Frank's disappearance for years.

-Evelyn discovers Ninny was discharged from the nursing home.
-During her stay there, Ninny's house was condemned and demolished unbeknownst to her.
-Evelyn finds Ninny where the house once stood.
-She invites her to live with her and Ed, to which Ninny agrees.
+Evelyn invites Ninny to live with her and Ed, to which she agrees.
 They pass by Ruth's grave which is freshly adorned with a jar containing honey and a honeycomb.
 A card reads, "I'll always love you, the Bee Charmer".
-Ninny notes that the Bee Charmer is Ruth's nickname for Idgie, revealing that she is still alive.
+Ninny had previously told Evelyn the Bee Charmer was Ruth's nickname for Idgie, revealing that she is still alive.